 One of the World’s 50 Best Restaurants, no Miami guide would be complete without renowned chef Bradley Kilgore’s New American restaurant Alter.
 Opt for the Full Chef’s Experience for a shockingly creative culinary adventure, always innovative without being pretentious.
 In the nearby Design District, there’s Michael’s Genuine Food and Drink.
 Before the Design District was “cool,” Michael’s was transforming high-quality ingredients into homestyle meals, all in a cosy bistro atmosphere.
 The varied menu has a little bit of everything, from small snacks to wood-fired snapper to homemade banana toffee buns.

-For Eastern Mediterranean cuisine in a two-story masterpiece, try Byblos.
-Housed in an official Art Deco building, the inside has gorgeous murals and Grecian design, but it’s the small outdoor patio that’s especially romantic.
-Plates are meant to be shared, so plan to order a little of everything.
-Fooq’s is another innovative Middle-Eastern restaurant with an emphasis on family-style dining.
+For Eastern Mediterranean cuisine, Fooq’s is an innovative Middle-Eastern restaurant with an emphasis on family-style dining.
 Chef David Foulquier draws on his Persian and French roots to offer everything from hummus and challah to bucatini.
 Also in the Brickell neighbourhood is Miami’s latest food-and-design collaboration, Bazaar Mar.
 Award-winning chef José Andrés features a molecular-based menu in a blue and white tiled space, where nautical decor takes centre stage.
 As the name would suggest, it’s all about seafood here; expect responsibly sourced fish, oysters, and more.
 When you need a caffeine boost, there’s Panther Coffee.
 Once a simple bicycle cart serving cold brew, now Panther Coffee is an award-winning coffee house featuring java from small farms around the world.

 Shopping in Miami